Wonderwall: Other cover versions

+Many artists have also covered the song, such as Ryan Adams, Cat Power, and Brad Mehldau.
 Ryan Adams' version, first performed in 2001, and later released in 2003 on Love Is Hell pt.
 1 EP, was well received by Noel Gallagher.
 It was featured in The O.C. episode "The Heartbreak".
 It was featured in the final scenes of the Smallville Season 3 episode "Velocity" and the first season of the Israeli documentary series Couchsurfers.
 In an interview with Spin, Gallagher said "I think Ryan Adams is the only person who ever got that song right."

 Paul Anka covered the song on his swing album Rock Swings, released in 2005 and was used as figure skater Paul Fentz's backing track during his 2018 Winter Olympics performance in Pyeongchang, South Korea.
 This version sparked an internet meme at the time.

 American rapper Jay-Z often has his crowds sing "Wonderwall" after his song "Jockin' Jay-Z", which includes a reference to Noel Gallagher's criticism of the rapper's involvement in the typically rock-centric Glastonbury Festival in 2008.
-It launched a war of words between Jay Z and Oasis, with Oasis' rhythm guitarist Gem Archer describing Jay Z's actions as akin to an "eight-year-old girl".
+It launched a war of words between Jay-Z and Oasis, with Oasis' rhythm guitarist Gem Archer describing Jay Z's actions as akin to an "eight-year-old girl".
 After Oasis broke up, Jay Z later claimed he would like to work with Liam Gallagher.